Academic Panel 1: Regional Security and the Retreat of Liberalism in Europe

 Title: Eastern European democracies: “sovereign” and “illiberal”.
 The Russian-Hungarian game of adjectives and its implications for regional security

-Author: Dr. Aliaksei Kazharski, Researcher, Comenius University in Bratislava, Slovakia
+Authors: Dr. Aliaksei Kazharski, Researcher, Comenius University in Bratislava, Slovakia, and Silvia Macalová

 Title: Is it the time for thinking about arms control by Europeans?

 The demise of the INF treaty has been met with a sigh of despair in Europe.
 For many Europeans, the departure of the Cold War treaty meant both a security challenge, and a sign of times.
 Europeans were concerned about the imminent death of the treaty that was meant to ultimately make sure that nuclear war would not be fought in (or over) Europe.
 Equally worryingly, however, European leaders saw it as a sign of times when Russia is increasingly assertive, and the US is not interested in arms control.